Reginleif88/reginleif_lab/Project 9 - Remote Access VPN (Road Warrior).md

 ## 3. Configuration: OPNsenseHQ (The Server)

-Add the Home PC as a known peer to the existing WireGuard instance.
+Add the Admin PC as a known peer to the existing `HQ_Instance` (created in Project 7).

 1.  **Navigate to:** VPN > WireGuard > **Peers**.
 2.  **Add New Peer:**